-What's Probably Wrong with your Unmanaged IT System
+What's Probably Wrong with your Unmanaged IT System and Cloud Services

 Note to the reader: This article is only for future clients of J.D.
 Fox Micro, and does not apply to those who have already engaged J.D.
-Fox Micro with an IT System Management Contract.
+Fox Micro with an IT System and Cloud Management Contract.

 So here they are, listed with the most critical issues first.
 See how may of these might apply to you.

 No system recovery plan.
 If your most important employee's computer died today, do you know how you're going to get it back up and running and how long it will take?
 Do you have a backup available with access to everything she needs?
 If you need a new computer, do you know how you're going to get her connected back to her mailbox and all the documents and templates she uses?
 And for the software she uses, do you know where the installation disk or download site is, and do you have the license codes you need for a successful reinstall?
-Not knowing this for a workstation is one thing, but most businesses with an unmanaged IT system don't even have such a plan for their server, which could be devastating.
+Not knowing this for a workstation is one thing, but most businesses with an unmanaged IT system don't even have such a plan for their servers, which could be devastating.

 No control over subscriptions.
-Since many standard desktop programs are now subscription-based, and online ("cloud") services are more prevalent than ever, many small businesses have a multitude of accounts with various providers.
-We frequently see software subscriptions, or services containing company data, in accounts registered under one or more employees' personal e-mail addresses, or other addresses set up with free providers and outside the business owners' control.
+Since many standard desktop programs are now subscription-based, and online (cloud) services are more prevalent than ever, many small businesses have a multitude of accounts with various providers.
+We frequently see software subscriptions, or services containing company data, in accounts registered under one or more employees' personal e-mail addresses, or other accounts set up with free providers and outside the business owners' control.
 This can lead to subscriptions expiring because no one saw the expiration warning messages, as well as bigger problems when an employee, who essentially owns the subscription to your software and data through his e-mail address, leaves the company.

 No control over e-mail.
 Many businesses use free e-mail services such as Yahoo! or iCloud.
 In these cases, your employees have complete control over their e-mail addresses and saved messages, including the ability to take it with them when they leave the company, or delete everything without your ability to recover it.